 I specialize in understanding and documenting lived experiences of climate change in communities affected by rapidly disappearing mountain glaciers.
-I am particularly interested in interdependencies between people and ecosystems as well as how factors such as power, marginalization, and difference influence vulnerability to environmental change.
+I am particularly interested in interdependencies between people and ecosystems as well as how factors such as power, marginalization, and difference influence adaptation to environmental change.
 My research experience includes projects in the Nepal Himalaya, Peruvian Andes, Alaska Coast Mountains, Rocky Mountains, Greenland, and the Canadian Arctic as well as numerous global-scale assessments of environmental change in cold regions.
 I publish and present widely on environmental change issues, possess substantial experience developing and leading environmental change assessments, and am actively involved in photography-based science communication activities.
 I am currently a PhD student, Vanier Scholar, Liu Scholar, and Public Scholar at the University of British Columbia, where I am affiliated with the Institute for Resources, Environment and Sustainability.
 I hold an MSc (Distinction) from the University of Oxford and a BA (Hons 1st class) from McGill University.

 University of British Columbia - PhD Resources, Environment, and Sustainability (in progress) 2015-2019 University of Oxford - MSc Environmental Change and Management (with Distinction) 2011-2012 McGill University - BA Geography, International Development Studies (Honours first class, Dean’s Honour List) 2008-2011

 Institute for Resources, Environment, and Sustainability (University of British Columbia) Liu Institute for Global Issues (University of British Columbia) Public Scholars Initiative (University of British Columbia) Environmental Change Institute (Oxford University) Climate Change Adaptation Research Group (McGill University) Oxford University Mountaineering Club